vapor-ware/synse-server/README.md

 ## Feedback
 Feedback for Synse Server or any component of the Synse ecosystem is greatly appreciated!
 If you experience any issues, find the documentation unclear, have requests for features, or just have questions about it, we'd love to know.
-Feel free to open an issue describing what did, want to do, or wonder.
+Feel free to open an issue for any feedback you may have.

 ## Contributing
 We welcome contributions to the project.
 The project maintainers actively manage the issues